baxpr/thomasdocker/README.md

 # THOMAS docker version
 This is a docker container for Thalamus Optimized Multi Atlas Segmentation (THOMAS), the state of the art multi-atlas thalamic nuclei segmentation method.
+Updates:

+- Generate QA report in PDF format
-Minor edits to compile ANTS directly from the source during the docker build instead of downloading an existing set of binaries.
+- Compile ANTS during build instead of using precompiled binaries
+- Convert volume measurements to CSV format

-The THOMAS workflow is shown below-
+The THOMAS workflow is shown below:

 ![THOMAS workflow](THOMAS.jpg "Workflow")